At the heart of Transporter is a “no compromise” attitude to component selection and electronic design.

 I bought my Tranporter in 2010, right before this audiophile streamer was discontinued by Logitech.
 It was originally designed and manufactured by a company called Slim Devices.
 The above quote refers to them, certainly not to Logitech!

 The Transporter, or any player from the Squeezebox line, is controlled by a free and open source streaming server.
-It communicates with the Transporter via telnet commands but also has an interface that can be accessed over http.
-This means that you can fully control the player (or query its status) by sending http requests to the server.
-This is what sets this streaming solution apart from the many commercial products that have meanwhile entered the market.
+This server communicates with connected players via the ‘SlimProto’ protocol over TCP/UDP.
+All functions can be controlled via Telnet commands, but the server also has an interface that can be accessed over http.
+This means that you can fully control a player (or query its status) by sending http requests to the server.
+This is what sets this streaming solution apart from the many commercial (often LoFi) products that have meanwhile entered the market.
+And it can stream lossless FLAC files!

 My personal goal was to create a web page that shows a picture of the Transporter, with all buttons executing their function when clicked or touched (the player comes with a remote control but can also be controlled by buttons at the front).
 It also should mimic the player’s display.
 Most if this turned out to be very simple.

-This picture shows a screenshot of my web based Transporter in action: an exact and fully synchronized clone of the physical player.
+This picture shows a screenshot of my web based Transporter in action: a fully functional synchronized clone of the physical player, including volume- and brightness control, as well as the switch back to the ‘NOW PLAYING’ display, 30 seconds after the last command.

 The approach is pretty straightforward: